Aum-Patel1234/pdf-embedding-pipeline/README.md

 # Embedding Engine

-A high-performance **C++ embedding pipeline** for research paper ingestion and retrieval.
-The engine reads paper metadata from a database, processes PDFs into chunks, generates embeddings using an external embedding service, and stores them in **FAISS** for efficient similarity search.
+C++ pipeline to fetch PDFs from database or web, split into chunks, and send to embedding server for ResearchQ.

 This project is a core component of the **Final Year RAG (Retrieval-Augmented Generation)** system.